benchristel/sindarin/intro.md

 Elvish flavor to roleplaying campaigns or Tolkien fanfiction.
-If you study very hard, you might even be able to use it for journaling or secret communication (though Sindarin naturally lacks vocabulary for modern inventions like cars and phones).
+If you study very hard, you might even be able to use it for journaling or secret communication (though Sindarin naturally lacks the vocabulary for modern inventions like cars and phones).
 And of course, you can write poetry, and enjoy the poetry of others, which you can find in abundance on the Web.